GNU Guix: Transactional upgrades

 Inherited from the design of Nix, all manipulation of store items is independent of each other, and the directories of the store begin with a base32-encoded hash of the source code of the derivation along with its inputs.

 Profiles

-Guix package uses profiles generations, which are a collection of symlinks to specific store items together comprising what the user has installed into the profile.
+Guix package uses profiles generations, which are a collection of symbolic links (also known as "symlinks") to specific store items together comprising what the user has installed into the profile.
 Every time a package is installed or removed, a new generation will be built.

-E.g. the profile of a user who only installed GNU Hello contains links to the store item which holds the version of hello installed with the currently used guix.

-E.g. on version c087a90e06d7b9451f802323e24deb1862a21e0f of guix, this corresponds to the following item: /gnu/store/md2plii4g5sk66wg9cgwc964l3xwhrm9-hello-2.10 (built from the recipe above).
+For example, the profile of a user who only installed GNU Hello contains links to the store item which holds the version of hello installed with the currently used Guix.
+On version c087a90e06d7b9451f802323e24deb1862a21e0f of Guix, this corresponds to the item: /gnu/store/md2plii4g5sk66wg9cgwc964l3xwhrm9-hello-2.10 (built from the recipe above).

-In addition to symlinks, each profile guix builds also contains a union of all the info-manuals, man-pages, icons, fonts, etc. so that the user can browse documentation and have access to all the icons and fonts installed.

-The default symlinks to profile generations are stored under /var/guix in the filesystem.
+In addition to symbolic links, each profile that Guix builds also contains a union of all the info-manuals, and the man pages, icons, fonts, etc., so a user can browse documentation and have access to all the icons and fonts installed.
+The default symbolic links to profile generations are stored under /var/guix.